 So, by making this sugar-free low carb hoisin sauce I am going to be able to have my beloved Peking Duck (minus the pancakes and who needs them anyway) for the first time in many, years.
 Whoopee.
+Now if I want a wrap of some time I just make myself a batch of Zero Carb Flaxseed Meal Crêpes which I use to make my Moo Shu Pork.
 Given my memory, the sauce is not as dark as the Kung Chun in looks but for taste?
 NAILED IT.
 Oh Yeah, it is danged near perfect.
 First I’m going to try it with just duck, green onions, and sauce and the next time maybe using butter lettuce as a wrap.
 I got so excited about this I went back to the grocery store and got myself a head of butter lettuce so, it’s now in the picture.
 I could go on and on about my love of duck but I’ll leave it alone for now.
 Next thing up will be a recipe for Peking Duck and it is easy, easy.
 I do, probably, have a top 10 favorite meals and Peking Duck is maybe number 2 or 3.
 I think my favorite might still be Stuffed Shrimp.
 Another wonderful dinner/appetizer you can make with this hoisin sauce as an ingredient is Chinese BBQ Pork Loin-Oh Lordy, it is so good.

 As I am a Type II diabetic, all recipes on this website are low carb and diabetic friendly.